ProfilePic

 An emergency fund can give you confidence that you can handle unexpected events without adding money worries.
 Still, it can also protect you from the financial fallout of a job loss or other income loss.

-In addition to making a concerted effort to save money by cutting expenses, finding the right savings account can make a difference.
+In addition to making a concerted effort to save money by cutting expenses, finding the correct savings account can make a difference.
 Ideal savings accounts for keeping an emergency fund with easy access include:

 1. High-yield savings accounts.
 A high-yield savings account, or a high-rate savings account, can vary by minimum deposits and balances but usually pay a much higher yield on money than a regular savings account.
 You can withdraw or transfer money out of your account up to six times per month without paying a penalty.

 3. Certificate of deposit accounts.
 A certificate of deposit account can earn you an even higher rate than a high-yield savings or money market account.
 Still, you must keep your money over a certain period or “term” or pay a fee for early withdrawal.
 A solution to ensuring your money isn’t tied up for too long is implementing a CD laddering strategy.
-CD laddering allows investors to get higher rates with CDs but keep funds accessible by setting up multiple CDs at staggered intervals.
+CD laddering allows investors to get higher rates with CDs but keeps funds accessible by setting up multiple CDs at staggered intervals.
 As each CD finishes at a set term, you can maintain a steady cash stream while earning higher rates than a regular savings account.

 You can quickly build up a substantial emergency fund by making a few lifestyle changes and diligently putting money in an interest-bearing savings account.
 If you have any questions about what savings account may be right for you, call the experts at NASB at 800-677-6272 or visit one of our branches